human-pangenomics/HPRC_metadata/utils/readme.md

 WARNING:merge_polars_dataframes:No values in __index__filename are shared across the dataframes -- merge can continue, but no rows in UCSC_HPRC_nanopore_Year2_R10_data_table__final.csv will merge with existing rows in main
 ```

+### utils/not-in-index.tsv
+Files that tablesmasher found were not in any of the R2 index sheets (see tablesmasher-warnings.md)

 ### utils/tablesmasher.py
 Python script for combining various data tables.
 Has detailed instructions for running it in the script itself.
 If you run it as-is without any edits, it will combine the R2 index tables with the `__final.csv` tables (which have SRA accessions) and a manifest file with information from the AnVIL transfers.
 However, I tried to write the script so it could be useful for future releases too.

+### utils/tablesmasher-warnings.md
+Relevant output warnings from the last run of tablesmasher (does not update automatically).

 ### utils/validate_and_combine_per_submission.py (formerly validate_data_tables.py)
 This script has eleven lines at the beginning that you'll need to fill in per submission folder you want to validate.
 Inline comments just below this block explain what each of the eleven lines do.
 This sounds annoying, but it's worth it, since you usually only need to fill in three of them.
 In fact, for submissions Ash wrangled, you don't even need to do that -- every submission Ash wrangled has a readme.md file with the first ten lines filled in (the 11th is the path to Ranchero, which will vary per machine) so you can just copy-paste them into the script directly.